campusspecial/sls_migrate/README.md

 2. Create database.yml from database.example.yml and enter
 3. Create springloops.yml from springloops.example.yml and enter your account information for Springloops
 4. Create github.yml from github.example.yml and enter your account information for GitHub
-5. Import tasks from Springloops with `$ ruby import.rb`
+5. Import tasks from Springloops with `$ ruby bin/sls_import`
-6. Create a repository for each project in Springloops
+6. Create a repository on Github for each project in Springloops
-7. Export tasks to Springloops with `$ ruby export.rb`
+7. Export tasks to GitHub with `$ ruby bin/github_export`